coldinfire/SmallFire/content/posts/ABAP_JSON_Methods.md

           TRY.
               <LA_ANY> = LV_TOKEN.
               EV_IS_FILLED = ABAP_TRUE.
-            CATCH CX_ROOT INTO LX_ROOT.        "#EC NO_HANDLER
+            CATCH CX_ROOT INTO LX_ROOT.        "#EC NO_HANDLER"
           ENDTRY.
         ENDIF.
         RETURN.
-      WHEN ':'.   "key ends, value starts
+      WHEN ':'.   "key ends, value starts"
         TRANSLATE LV_TOKEN TO UPPER CASE.
         SHIFT LV_TOKEN LEFT DELETING LEADING SPACE.
         IF LV_TOKEN IS NOT INITIAL.
           IF LV_TOKEN EQ '$ROOT'.
-"Do nothing - already assigned!
+"Do nothing - already assigned!"
-          ELSEIF LV_TOKEN EQ '$T'.             "ignore the value! do special things JSON_TO_BRF_STRUC(
+          ELSEIF LV_TOKEN EQ '$T'.             "ignore the value! do special things" JSON_TO_BRF_STRUC(
               CHANGING
                 CA_DATA    = <LA_ANY>